The 5 Best Time Management Books to Transform Your Productivity

 1. Leverage audiobooks.
 Turn on an audiobook when you're working out, cleaning, commuting…etc. Whatever low brain power activities you do throughout the day.
 You'll fly through all your must-reads in no time.
 (And, bonus tip, listen on 1.25x speed for maximum efficiency.)

 2. Put time for reading on your calendar.
-You know the drill - scheduled tasks get done.
+You know the drill: scheduled tasks get done.

 3. Find small pockets of time for reading.
 This can be as simple as 10 minutes a day to sneak in a few pages.
 Or even make this small pocket a part of your daily routine.
 For instance, use 10 minutes of reading as your transition task between work and home or as a part of your bedtime wind-down routine.